Achronite/mqtt-energenie-ener314rt/README.md

 Enable the [MQTT Integration](https://www.home-assistant.io/integrations/mqtt/) in Home Assistant (if not already enabled).

 ### MQTT Discovery
 Most MiHome Monitor devices will auto-add and be available in Home Assistant via [MQTT discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery), consult the table above to see if your devices are supported.
+If your Monitor device is not found you can force it to transmit a 'join' request by holding down the button on the device for 5 seconds.
 The default discovery topics for the devices follow the pattern `homeassistant/<component>/ener314rt/<deviceId>-<ParameterName>`, the value `homeassistant/` can be changed in the `config.json` file if your discovery topic is configured differently.

 The MQTT discovery configuration is updated one minute after the program starts for seen devices, and then every 10 minutes thereafter for performance reasons.